-Measure Performance Level Vesting %

-ROIC Below 12.0% 0%

-Over and above 12.0% 100%

-Net EBIT Below \$100m 0%

-benefit Above \$100m to Maximum Pro rata vesting on a straight-line basis to 100%

-Amendments To the extent permitted by the ASX Listing Rules, the Board retains the discretion to vary the terms and conditions of the BTB Incentive.
-This includes varying the number of Performance Rights or the number of shares to which a participant is entitled upon a reorganisation of the capital of Bapcor.
+Vesting Scales MEASURE PERFORMANCE LEVEL VESTING % ROIC Below 12.0% 0% Over and above 12.0% 100% Net EBIT benefit Below \$100M 0% Above \$100M to Maximum Pro-rata vesting on a straight-line basis to 100% Amendments To the extent permitted by the ASX Listing Rules, the Board retains the discretion vary the terms and conditions of the BTB Incentive.
+This includes varying the num of Performance Rights or the number of shares to which a participant is entitled to a reorganisation of the capital of Bapcor.
 Cessation of employment The BTB Incentive Performance Rights are subject to the participant being employed at the end of the performance period and at the time any rights have vested.
 If the participant is determined to be a "good leaver", as defined in the plan, the prorate number of months completed out of the three years may vest if the performance hurdles are achieved.
 If the participant is not a "good leaver", any unvested rights will automatically lapse on the date of the cessation of employment, subject to any determination otherwise by the Board in its sole and absolute discretion.
-Clawback Where, in the opinion of the Board, the participant: acts fraudulently, or dishonestly. wilfully breaches their duties to the Group; or is responsible for material financial misstatements, major negligence, significant legal, regulatory and/or policy non-compliance, or a significant harmful act; the Board may, at its sole and absolute discretion, deem some or all of the unvested, or vested but unconverted, performance rights granted to that participant to be forfeited and to have lapsed.
-Under specific circumstances any vested equity can be clawed back from the participant.
+Clawback Where, in the opinion n of the Board, the participant: acts fraudulently, , or dishonestly; wilfully breaches their duties to the Group; or is responsible for material financial misstatements, major negligence, significant legal, regulatory and/or policy non-compliance, or a significant harmful act; or vested but unconv nay, at its sole and absolute discretion, deem some or all of the unvested aconverted, performance rights granted to that participant to be forfeited sed.
+Under specific circumstances any vested equity can be clawed back pant.